Knightrel/Prototype-HS110/README.md

 b.
 A TP-Link HS110 plug.

-# UPDATED May 21
+# UPDATED May 22

-Updated to explicit HS-110 message and energy data format.
+Updated to correct date derivation and insert automatic scheduling of weekly/monthly statistics.
 TO UPDATE,

 a.
 Open the existing DH on the SmartThings IDE,

 b.
 Delete existing code and copy contents of the new 'Prototype HS110.groovy" file into the DH,

 c.
-Select SAVE and the PUBLISH (for me).
+Select SAVE and the PUBLISH (for me),

+4. In the ST App, under settings, select "DONE".
+This will initialize the date and scheduling functions.

 Does NOT require an update to the 'Prototype.js' file.

+# Open issues

+1. Ensure energy data is only 31 days (31 May check)

+2. Validate month roll-over in calculations (2 June check)

+3. See if automatic (15 min) refresh is working, once the devices are stable (current).
+May have to go to polling.

 # Installation: